ChristianGaser/cat12/README.md

 # CAT: Computational Anatomy Toolbox
-This toolbox is a an extension to [SPM12](http://www.fil.ion.ucl.ac.uk/spm/software/spm12/) (Wellcome Department of Cognitive Neurology) to provide computational anatomy.
+This toolbox is an extension to [SPM12](http://www.fil.ion.ucl.ac.uk/spm/software/spm12/) (Wellcome Department of Cognitive Neurology) to provide computational anatomy.
 This covers diverse morphometric methods such as voxel-based morphometry (VBM), surface-based morphometry (SBM), deformation-based morphometry (DBM), and region- or label-based morphometry (RBM).

-It is developed by Christian Gaser and Robert Dahnke (Jena University Hospital, Departments of Psychiatry and Neurology) and free but copyright software, distributed under the terms of the [GNU General Public Licence](http://www.gnu.org/licenses/gpl-2.0.html) as published by the Free Software Foundation; either version 2 of the Licence, or (at your option) any later version.
+It is developed by Christian Gaser and Robert Dahnke (Jena University Hospital, Departments of Psychiatry and Neurology) and free but copyright software, distributed under the terms of the [GNU General Public License](http://www.gnu.org/licenses/gpl-2.0.html) as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 ## Download
 [CAT12 toolbox](http://dbm.neuro.uni-jena.de/cat12/cat12_latest.zip)